 We observed that local rules were displayed in areas where X-rays were carried out.
-These included working instructions for staff using the X-ray equipment.
-Details of the staff authorised to use the equipment were not included on the local rules but the provider addressed this immediately.
+These included specific working instructions for staff using the X-ray equipment.

-Dental care records confirmed that X-rays were justified, reported on, and quality assured.
+Dental care records confirmed that X-rays were justified, graded and reported on.
 We saw evidence of regular auditing of the quality of the X-ray images.